zeneiltongpdev/myboltdiy/docs/docs/index.md

 #### 2. Configure API Keys Directly in the Application

-Alternatively, you can configure your API keys directly in the application once it's running.
-To do this:
+Alternatively, you can configure your API keys directly in the application using the modern settings interface:

-1. Launch the application and navigate to the provider selection dropdown.
-2. Select the provider you wish to configure.
-3. Click the pencil icon next to the selected provider.
+1. **Open Settings**: Click the settings icon (⚙️) in the sidebar to access the settings panel
-4. Enter your API key in the provided field.

-This method allows you to easily add or update your keys without needing to modify files directly.
+2. **Navigate to Providers**: Select the "Providers" tab from the settings menu
+3. **Choose Provider Type**: Switch between "Cloud Providers" and "Local Providers" tabs
+4. **Select Provider**: Browse the grid of available providers and click on the provider card you want to configure
+5. **Configure API Key**: Click on the "API Key" field to enter edit mode, then paste your API key and press Enter
+6. **Verify Configuration**: Look for the green checkmark indicator showing the provider is properly configured

+The interface provides:
+- **Real-time validation** with visual status indicators
+- **Bulk operations** to enable/disable multiple providers at once
+- **Secure storage** of API keys in browser cookies
+- **Environment variable auto-detection** for server-side configurations

 Once you've configured your keys, the application will be ready to use the selected LLMs.